-At it’s recent Future of Clean event in Singapore, Dyson previewed the Submarine, a self-contained wet roller head.
-There’s one catch though – it’s not backward compatible with existing vacs, even the brand new Gen5 Detect (it will be from 2024 models on) so you’ll need to buy a new vac to use it.
+The aptly named Submarine has one big disadvantage though – it’s not backwards compatible with existing Dyson vacs, even the relatively new Gen5 Detect (though it will be from 2024 models on) so you’ll need to buy a new vac to use it.

-Dyson’s thinking is that present wet cleaners have various frustrations around manoeuvrability, cleaning and pick-up.
+Dyson’s thinking is that present wet cleaners have various frustrations around maneuverability, cleaning and pick-up.

 “We’re aware that it would have been better if it was backwards compatible.
 We’re ensuring that every new [version of] V12 and V15 that we make and everything that you’ll see in markets from next year… will be capable of taking it.